PhD Students

 Email: zchen959@gatech.edu

-Bio: Zihao Chen is a first year PhD student in Machine Learning at Georgia Tech.
+Bio: Zihao Chen is a second year PhD student in Machine Learning at Georgia Tech.
 He received his bachelor’s degree in Biology from Wuhan University and Master of Engineering in Biomedical Engineering from Fudan University in 2023.
 Zihao is interested in the confluence of machine learning, stochastic dynamics, and optimization theory.
 His research is currently focused on representation learning and optimization theory.
 Besides, he applies machine learning and reinforcement learning techniques to solve real-world problems, such as mining factors in the stock market.
 He leads an active lifestyle, full of jogging, swimming, and fitness.

 Divyansha Lachi